Education

 BC offers several options for students to show that they completed their K to 12 education.
 This performance measure combines two certificates (Certificate of Graduation – Dogwood Diploma and Adult Graduation Diploma Program) and one alternative credential (School Completion certificate).

-The proportion of CYIC turning 19 with a Dogwood Diploma increased from 22% in 2000/01 to 29.1% in 2020/21.
+The proportion of CYIC turning 19 with a Dogwood Diploma increased from 22% in 2000/01 to 30% in 2022/23.
 Female CYIC turn 19 with a Dogwood Diploma at higher proportions than male CYIC regardless of Indigenous identity.
-All groupings of male/female and Indigenous/non-Indigenous CYIC turned 19 with a Dogwood Diploma at a higher proportion in 2020/21 than 2000/01.
-The proportion of male Non-Indigenous CYIC showed the largest increase since 2000/01 (14.4% to 31.1%).
+All groupings of male/female and Indigenous/non-Indigenous CYIC turned 19 with a Dogwood Diploma at a higher proportion in 2022/23 than 2000/01.
+The proportion of male Indigenous CYIC showed the largest increase since 2000/01 (14% to 30%).

-5.31 Foundation Skills Assessment (FSA) for Reading, Writing and Numeracy, Grade 4 and Grade 7
+5.31 Foundation Skills Assessment (FSA) for Literacy and Numeracy, Grade 4 and Grade 7

 Rationale

-The Ministry of Education implemented new FSA tests as of the 2017/18 school year.
+The Ministry of Education implemented new FSA tests as of the 2021/22 school year.
+Previous categories of reading and writing have been combined into literacy.

 The FSA describes student's abilities as Emerging, On track, or Extending.